pdoehle/swc-notes/sql-ecol.md

 ### Saving Queries for Future Use
 - You can save queries for later by using views.

-- You can think of a view as a its own table that saves a query in the database for later use.
+- You can think of a view as its own table that saves a query in the database for later use.

-- Suppose we have a project that will only deal with the data collected during the summer (from May to September) of 2000.
+- Suppose we have a project that only deals with the data collected during the summer (from May to September) of 2000.

 ```sql
 SELECT *